Looking for the most festive places to visit in the US for Christmas? Look no further!

-If Stockbridge, Massachusetts looks familiar to you it’s because every Christmas, the city decks itself out to look just like the “Stockbridge Main Street at Christmas” painting from Norman Rockwell.
+If Stockbridge, Massachusetts, looks familiar to you, it’s because every Christmas, the city decks itself out to look just like the “Stockbridge Main Street at Christmas” painting by Norman Rockwell.
 No one knows how to get into the spirit of Christmas like the Stockbridge locals.
 Every year, thousands of folks around the neighborhood decorate their historic homes with garlands, Christmas trees, and lights.
 And there are plenty of other things to do here!
 Visit the Norman Rockwell Museum, stroll through the Berkshire Botanical Garden, or check out the Berkshire Theatre Group if you’re a major theater buff.

 Visit a Christmas village in front of Duluth, Minnesota’s Glensheen Mansion, and marvel at thousands of Christmas lights as well as magical gift shops full of blown glass, wood art, and more.
 And while 2020 is only offering access to the Christmas village virtually, they’re working hard to ensure that everyone can safely visit the area in 2021.